1o-fyi/lofi/SECURITY.md

 ### Security

-Hi, this project/repository if for learning & experimenting only.
+Hi, this project/repository is for learning & testing only.

 If you have any security concerns please reach out to: